maker-house/Autolevel-Gcodes/README.md

 ## Autolevel
 After adjusting Z offset
-1. Use G29.gcode to start autolevel procedure, it will automatically finish and save the points
+1. Use file G29.gcode to start autolevel procedure, it will automatically finish and save the points
 2. Add "M420 S1; Load autolevel points" to your start gcode in your slicer, after the G28 line it should be something like:
 ```
 G28 ; Home all